microsoft/FluidFramework/docs/content/docs/recipes/angular.md

 ### Get the Fluid Data

 1. The Fluid runtime will bring changes made to the timestamp from any client to the current client.
 But Fluid is agnostic about the UI framework.
 You can use a helper method to get the Fluid data, from the SharedMap object, into the component layer.
 Add the following code inside the `AppComponent` class.
-This function will be called when the application loads the first time, and the value that is returned form it is assigned to the `sharedTimestamp` component level property.
+This function will be called when the application loads the first time, and the value it returns is assigned to the `sharedTimestamp` component level property.

     ```js
     async getFluidData() {